Łukasz Surma

-Łukasz Surma (born 28 June 1977 in Kraków) is a Polish professional football manager and former player who is the current manager of III liga club Stal Stalowa Wola.
-He is the current record holder in number of appearances in Polish Ekstraklasa, as he played 559 matches.
+Łukasz Surma (born 28 June 1977) is a Polish professional football manager and former player who was most recently in charge of III liga club Pogoń-Sokół Lubaczów.

+He holds the record for the most appearances in Ekstraklasa history, with 559 games played for Wisła Kraków, Ruch Chorzów, Legia Warsaw and Lechia Gdańsk.

 Club career

-He was a captain of Legia Warsaw for four years.
-With this team he won Polish Championship in 2006.
+He was a captain of Legia Warsaw for four years, with whom he won the 2005–06 league title.
 In the past years he played for clubs like Ruch Chorzów and Wisła Kraków.

 On 5 July 2007, Łukasz Surma signed for Israeli side Maccabi Haifa.
 He was loaned to Bnei Sakhnin where he was a regular starter, helping the team finish in 3rd place.